 Encouraging creativity is one of the most important things we can do for our kids.
-And since most of them love to paint, color, and draw, giving them gifts which allow them to express themselves makes us happy too.
+Most of them love to paint, color, and draw, and giving them gifts that allow them to express themselves makes us happy too!
 Here are some of the best art gifts for kids.

 Best Art Gifts for Kids Ages 5–7